rfelleto/MapofScars/README.md

 - Lack of support for debuff tracking (use the combat log you Everquest nerds)
 - Lack of support for combo point display (I recommend using NugComboBar for that: https://turtle-wow.fandom.com/wiki/NugComboBar
+- You can use Moveanything! to move the buffs further to the right corner and increase their size like I show in the scnreenshots.

 I am not the original author of this AddOn, see https://github.com/Lanrutcon/MapOfScars.
 ChatGPT just coded the consider mechanic in, please don't judge me.